 The Real Cost of Healthcare Miscommunication

 Miscommunication isn’t just about the frustration that ensues when direction isn’t followed or understood by colleagues.
-For the healthcare industry, miscommunication could mean the loss of billions of dollars and endangering the lives of patients.
+For the healthcare industry, miscommunication could mean the loss of billions of dollars and the endangerment of patients.

 That’s why physicians must implement a clinical communication solution to avoid the risks associated with poor, care team collaboration methods.